-• Be sure to connect the TV's audio cable to the audio input of this unit.
+Be sure to connect the TV's audio cable to the audio input of this unit.
 When the TV and receiver are connected by HDMI connections, if the TV supports the HDMI ARC (Audio Return Channel) function, the sound of the TV is input to the receiver via the HDMI OUT terminal, so there is no need to connect an audio cable.
-In this case, set ARC at HDMI Setup to ON (see HDMI Setup on page 56).
+In this case, set ARC at HDMI Setup to ON (see HDMI Setup on page 59).

-For details, see Connecting your TV and playback components on page 23.
+For details, see Connecting your TV and playback components on page 24.

 - When connecting this system or changing connections, be sure to switch the power off and disconnect the power cord from the wall socket.
 After completing all connections, connect the power cords to the wall socket. - After this receiver is connected to an AC outlet, a 2 second to 10 second HDMI initialization process begins.
 You cannot carry out any operations during this process.
 The HDMI indicator in the front panel display blinks during this process, and you can turn on this receiver once it has stopped blinking.
 When you set the Control with HDMI to OFF, you can skip this process.
-For details about the Control with HDMI feature, see Control with HDMI function on page 55. - To get the most out of this function, we recommend that you connect your HDMI component not to a TV but rather directly to the HDMI terminal on this receiver.
+For details about the Control with HDMI feature, see Control with HDMI function on page 58. - To get the most out of this function, we recommend that you connect your HDMI component not to a TV but rather directly to the HDMI terminal on this receiver. - The Control with HDMI function can be used with a TV connected to the HDMI OUT 1 terminal, but not with a TV connected to the HDMI OUT 2 terminal.